High Storrs School: Curriculum

 In Y7 and Y8, students receive 3 hours each of Maths, English and Science a week.
 They also receive 2 hours of French, PE, Design and Technology/Food Tech (students typically receive 30 weeks of D&T and 10 weeks of Food Tech a year), History and Geography and 1 lesson a week of PSHCEE and RE.
 Students also receive a lesson of ICT a week, however this is taught on a rotary basis in Y7, with the other half of the year spent learning Classics.
 Drama, Art, Music and Dance are also taught on a rotary basis in both years, with Y7s receiving one hour of Dance/Drama and two hours of Art/Music.
 Y8s, however receive one hour of Dance/Music and two hours of Art/Drama.
 English, Maths, Science, PSCHEE and PE are mandatory for the whole of KS4, whilst RE is only mandatory for Y9.

-Phone zones policy

-Unlike many other schools, High Storrs allows mobile phone usage on the school premises, as long as it is within one of their phone zones.
-The areas where mobile phone use is permitted include the Piazza, Field, Dining Room and within classrooms so long as the teacher has given permission to use them.
-Use outside phone zones is prohibited and may result in confiscation.
-Use of headphones are also prohibited anywhere on the school site unless they are required for the lesson.

 Exam pass rate

 In 2019 66.4% of pupils who took GCSE exams achieved grade 5 or above in Maths and English.

 The average points score for AS and A2 Level students in 2008 was 675.8, below the national average of 739.8.

-It gets above-average GCSE results and A-levels at the England average.